 7. Community consultation

 Decision: We will seek to distribute the remaining flyers to key public places around Upton eg COCH, Morrisons (see also AOB).
 The purpose of the flyers is mainly Information, therefore if we do not gain a high questionnaire response this is not a problem.
-The responses will be used to add to and update our understanding of resident views from the 2015 survey, and will be considered as qualitative in nature.
+The responses will be used to add to and update our understanding of residents’ views from the 2015 survey, and will be considered as qualitative in nature.

 Action: AL to discuss with AW the distribution to COCH and Morrisons.